jonathanbossenger/block-theme-course/module-01/01-Review-Block-Theme-Basics.md

 ### theme.json

-Finally, a block theme needs a theme.json file.
+Finally, a block theme should have a theme.json file.
 This file handles the global settings and styles for a block theme.
-This file is not required for a block theme to be active on a WordPress site, but for development purposes, it's extremely useful to create it early on.
+While this file is not required for a block theme to be active on a WordPress site, for the purposes of developing your theme, it's extremely useful to create it early on.

 It's not a requirement to add any settings or styles to the theme.json file when starting a new block theme.